-Furthermore, I was alive during the 1973 oil shocks and so the idea of something like that really ripping the fabric of time was irresistible.
+Furthermore, I lived through the 1973 oil shocks and so the idea of something like that really ripping the fabric of time proved irresistible.

 First of all, as the Perfectionists make sure that Sadat lives, Otra‘s visions show a global economy in ruins.

-Also, oddly, Alice Trent ends up being hired as a byproduct of this major change.
+Also, oddly, Alice Trent ends up hired as a byproduct of this major change.

-Further, Branch Borodin arrives in our universe as Josie, inexplicably, is also restored, just as Kevin O’Connor is finally beginning to emotionally heal and take his relationship with Yilta to the next level.
-And so Kevin is torn, and has to say good-bye to Josie all over again.
-His exacerbated heartbreak is another bit of collateral damage that arises from the Perfectionist faction mucking around in time indiscriminately.
+Further, Branch Borodin arrives in our universe as Josie, inexplicably, is also restored, just as Kevin O’Connor finally begins to emotionally heal and take his relationship with Yilta to the next level.
+And so Kevin is torn, and has to say goodbye to Josie all over again.
+His exacerbated heartbreak serves as another bit of collateral damage that arises from the Perfectionist faction mucking around in time indiscriminately.

 - because I love this transition: Smokey Robinson’s Being with You